peteraritchie/NamingThings/README.md

 /kəˈlektiv noun/
 _noun_
-&nbsp;&nbsp;&nbsp;&nbsp;a singular noun, such as "committee" or "team" referring to a group of people, animals, or things.
+&nbsp;&nbsp;&nbsp;&nbsp;a singular noun, such as "committee" or "team" refers to a group of people, animals, or things.
 [In American English it must be used with a singular verb]
 </dd>
   <dt><a name="deverbal">deverbal</a></dt><dd><span>
 /ˌdēˈvərb(ə)l/